Default view

 Practicals

-• The 5×90 minutes of laboratory practicals start in the 2nd week of the semester and are held weekly in the practical room of the Department.
-The practical dates and topics are summarised in table 4.
+• The 5×90 minutes of laboratory practicals start in the 2nd week of the semester and are held weekly in the practical room of the Department (1143 Budapest, Hungária krt.
+23-25., https://maps.app.goo.gl/E4hv3YVACE3V1Tkg6).
+The practical dates and topics are summarised on page 7.

-• The basic laboratory examinations are carried out by the manual work of the students based on the laboratory practical handout and the instructions of the practical teacher.
-The handout can be downloaded from the Moodle system to print or open on electronic devices (e.g. tablets) at the practicals.
+• The basic laboratory examinations are carried out by the students’ manual work based on the laboratory practical handout and the instructions of the practical teacher.
+The handout can be downloaded from the Moodle system to print in advance or open on electronic devices (e.g. tablets) at the practicals.

-• Attending the laboratory practicals is compulsory; the absence should be remedied.
-After starting the laboratory practical, a maximum of 5 minutes of delayed arrival is accepted; being late more than 5 minutes means missing the practical.
+• Attending the laboratory practicals is mandatory.
+After starting the laboratory practical, a maximum of 5 minutes of delayed arrival is accepted; being more than 5 minutes late means missing the practical.

 • Attendance at laboratory practicals is not accepted without sufficient knowledge of the subjects’ theoretical backgrounds.
-Based on the plenary lecture notes, practical handout of the given practical subject and the information discussed at the laboratory practical, a short, 10-question (multiple choice) test is written.
+Based on the plenary lecture notes, practical handout of the given practical topic and the information discussed at the laboratory practical, a short, 10-question (multiple choice) test is written.
 The “practical test” will be available in the Moodle system and can be done on the students’ own electronic devices (at home) after the laboratory practical.
-To answer the 10 multiple-choice questions, 5 minutes are available, and each practical test can be started 3 times.
-To complete a laboratory practical, in each practical test, at least 5 correct answers are needed at least once among the 3 attempts– at the evaluation, the best score is considered.
+The 10 multiple-choice questions should be answered in 5 minutes, and each practical test can be started 3 times.
+To complete a laboratory practical, at least 5 correct answers are needed at least once among the 3 attempts in each practical test – at the evaluation, the best score is considered.

 • Absence from 1 laboratory practical (and its retake) is acceptable without a medical reason.
 Missing more than 1 practical is acceptable only in case of a medical condition certified by a doctor.
 The students should inform the Virology staff about the absence at the latest on the morning of the given practical date in an email sent to virology@univet.hu.
-In case of SARS-CoV-2 infection, the respective University rules are applied.
+In terms of infectious diseases, the University rules are applied.

 • The missed laboratory practical can be retaken in the same week by joining another group (if there is a free seat for up to max.
-16 students/group) or online by narrated PPTs and pre-recorded videos available in the Moodle system.
-In the case of retaking the practical online, the test opens only after all the files covering the practical’s topics are opened.
+18 students/group – discuss it with the Virology staff by emailing virology@univet.hu) or online by narrated PPTs and pre-recorded videos available in the Moodle system.
+Online retake is acceptable in 1 (with medical reasons, maximum 2) missed practical dates.
+In the case of retaking the practical online, the test opens only after all the files covering the practical’s topics are opened; apart from this, the test rules (10 questions, 5 minutes, 3 attempts, evaluation method) are the same as above.

-• To get a signature in the black book and so be able to sign up for the exam, the condition is to complete all 5 practicals (tests).
+• To get a signature in the black book, and so be able to sign up for the exam, the condition is to complete all 5 practicals (tests), i.e. attendance at (or retake) the plenaries, attendance at (or retake) the labs and reaching the passing score at the practical tests.

 Laboratory rules